jacogr/ethabi-js/README.md

 ## todos

-Yes, these should be moved to issues :)

-### encoder

-- be liberal in what you accept, i.e. numbers should allow decimal, hex & strings while bytes should do strings & arrays (only string supported in all cases currently)

-### decoder

-- do & complete :)
+- do & complete decoder

-### cli

-- complete for full 1-to-1 compatibility with original
+- complete for full 1-to-1 cli compatibility with original